 14. Bronte Creek Provincial Park

 Bronte Creek offers plenty to do.
-From camping in its green fields to swimming in its outdoor pool, it has a variety of outdoor activities geared towards adventure-seekers.
+From camping in its green fields to swimming in its outdoor pool, it has a variety of activities geared towards adventure-seekers.
 It offers five trails and has a children’s farm for family outings.
-Various events are offered throughout the year, such as the Maple Syrup Festival in March and Ghost Walks in August.
+Events are offered throughout the year, like the Maple Syrup Festival in March and Ghost Walks in August.